-- You use an early withdrawal to pay for medical expenses that are more than 7.5 percent of your adjusted gross income (AGI) or more than 10 percent if you under age 65.
+- You use an early withdrawal to pay for unreimbursed medical expenses that are more than 7.5 percent of your adjusted gross income (AGI) or more than 10 percent if you under age 65.

 - You're unemployed for 12 weeks or more and you use the early IRA withdrawal to pay for medical insurance for yourself, your spouse, or your dependents.
 You must take the distribution no later than 60 days after you begin working again.

 - You begin to take substantially equal periodic payments on a regular distribution schedule.
 Be warned, however: you're locked in if you do this.
 You can't change your mind and pull the plug after you begin receiving payments.

 - Your withdrawal is used to pay for qualified higher education expenses for yourself, your spouse, dependents, or beneficiary.

 - Your withdrawal of up to $10,000 is used for a qualified first-time home purchase within 120 days of the time you take it.
 This exception includes building or rebuilding a first-time home.

 - You're a member of the National Guard or a reservist and you're called to active duty for a period of at least 180 days, with some restrictions.

 Taking the early withdrawal from your IRA might not be your best financial move in some of these circumstances.
 You might dodge the additional 10 percent tax, but you'll lose all the potential future investment growth of this retirement plan money.